 The last thing you need to decide is which classification type will be the default.

 Once you fill in the form with your classification types, select Apply to save the changes.

-At this point, all dashboards will be assigned the default classification, and dashboard owners will now be able to update the classification type to the one appropriate for her content.
+At this point, all dashboards will be assigned the default classification.
+Dashboard owners can now update the classification type to the one appropriate for their content.
 You can return here in the future to add or remove classification types or change the default.